-California was the second state to pass “Tobacco 21,” raising the minimum legal age to purchase tobacco in California to 21.
-California is among the 8 US states to legalize recreational marijuana use: retail sales began in 2018.
+California was the second state to raise the minimum legal age to purchase tobacco from 18 to 21.
+California is also among the growing number of US states to legalize recreational use of marijuana, with retail sales that began in 2018.

 Details of the MATRICES project work schedule are as follows:

 - Summer 2018 - Questionnaire and sample design, piloting